reonZ/fast-rolls/README.md

 -   if the `shift` key is being held while any text is present in the chat box, a new inline sequence will be added at the end of the text in the form of `[[1dx]]`

 -   if the `shift` key is being held while an inline sequence is present at the end of the chat box text, more will be added to it, updating existing dice if needed.

+NOTE: Only basic dice are handled by the module `d4, d6, d8, d12 and d20`